Dynamical Regimes of Finite-Length Transmission Lines in Circuit Quantum Electrodynamics: Qubit time evolution

-In the long-line continuum region the short-circuited TL can be rigorously represented as a single bosonic bath with a Drude--Lorentz spectral density (given by Eq. \eqref{eq:Jomega_DL_1Q}) with bath relaxation rate $\gammaONEq$ (given by Eq. \eqref{eq:gamma1Q}) and temperature $T$, while the reorganization rate $\lambdaONEq$ (given by Eq. \eqref{eq:lambda1Q}) is kept fixed, i.e. $\lambdaONEq = 0.1\, \omega_q$.
-Figure~\ref{fig:blp_colorplot_sidecaption_onequbit} shows the Breuer--Laine--Piilo non-Markovianity measure $\mathcal{N}(\Phi)$ \cite{clos_quantification_2012,breuer_measure_2009} for the circuit composed of a single qubit capacitively coupled to a finite TL of length $d$ terminated by a short circuit.
-The BLP measure quantifies information backflow from the environment to the qubit, since it is obtained by integrating the time intervals over which the trace distance between two reduced states increases.
-In Appendix \ref{sec:BLP} we have provided a short introduction to BLP with the most relevant definitions.
-As expected from general analyses of the spin-boson model \cite{clos_quantification_2012}, the dynamics is strongly non-Markovian at low temperatures and for small bath relaxation rate, corresponding to large time constants $\tau_g = \zeta_\mathrm{TL} C_\Pi$.
+We now consider a short-circuited TL coupled to a qubit.
+In the long-line continuum region, the line can be described by a single bosonic bath with a Drude–Lorentz spectral density (given by Eq.~\eqref{eq:Jomega_DL}), a bath relaxation rate $\gammaONEq$ (given by Eq.~\eqref{eq:GammaLong_1Q}), while the reorganization rate $\lambdaONEq$ (given by Eq.~\eqref{eq:LambdaLong_1Q}) is kept fixed, i.e., $\lambdaONEq = 0.1\, \omega_q$.

+Figure~\ref{fig:LongLineContinuum} (a) shows the Breuer--Laine--Piilo non-Markovianity measure $\mathcal{N}(\Phi)$ \cite{clos_quantification_2012,breuer_measure_2009} for the reduced density operator of the qubit.
+The BLP measures the information backflow from the bosonic bath to the qubit.
+In Appendix \ref{sec:BLP} we have provided a short introduction to BLP.

-For small values of $\gammaONEq/\omega_q$, the environment is \textit{slow} and retains correlations on timescales comparable with the intrinsic system dynamics.
-As a consequence, $\mathcal{N}(\Phi)$ remains large even when the temperature is not particularly low.
+As expected from general analyses of the spin-boson model \cite{clos_quantification_2012}, the dynamics is strongly non-Markovian for a small bath relaxation rate $\gammaONEq/\omega_q$, corresponding to large time constants $\tau_g = Z_\mathrm{TL} C_s$ compared with $1/\omega_q$; the BLP increases significantly as the temperature rises.
+The bosonic bath is \textit{slow} and retains correlations on timescales comparable with the intrinsic system dynamics.
 This shows that thermal fluctuations alone are not sufficient to guarantee Markovian behavior if the bath memory time is still long.